Fly-fishing in the Salmon River

 Horseback riding on trails in the Sawtooth Mountain range

-A getaway to America’s first national park, eastern Idaho is home to the Grand Tetons, fly-fishing and amazing waterfalls.
-The communities of Victor and Driggs provide direct access to Jackson Hole and are great locations for geotourism.
+A gateway to the USA's first national park, Yellowstone, eastern Idaho is also home to the Grand Tetons, more fly-fishing and amazing waterfalls.
+The communities of Victor and Driggs provide easy access to famed ski resort Jackson Hole and are great locations for geotourism.
 The Teton Geotourism Center in Driggs helps travelers learn how to experience local culture in the majestic Teton Range.

-With over 20,000 skiable acres, Idaho offers skiing the way it ought to be – powder, short lines and blue skies.
-Enjoy everything from destination resorts like Schweitzer, Sun Valley and Brundage, to local ski areas including Lookout Pass, Bogus Basin and Tamarack.
+Idaho offers skiing the way it ought to be – on fresh powder, with short lines and under blue skies.
+Enjoy everything from destination resorts such as Schweitzer, Sun Valley and Brundage to local ski areas, including Lookout Pass, Bogus Basin and Tamarack.